Lightning ‘superbolts’ can be 1,000 times brighter than ordinary flashes, study finds

-Earlier this year, researchers confirmed a pair of ultra long-distance lightning strikes in South America that spanned up to 442 miles and lasted for nearly seventeen seconds.
+Earlier this year, researchers confirmed a pair of ultra-long-distance lightning strikes in South America that spanned up to 442 miles and lasted for nearly 17 seconds.
 Ongoing research has turned to how much power these fierce discharges contain, as well as their relative rarity.

-A new paper published in the American Geophysical Union’s Journal of Geophysical Research: Atmospheres found that roughly one third of one percent, or one in every 300 lightning strikes, could be classified as a superbolt.
+A new paper published in the American Geophysical Union’s Journal of Geophysical Research: Atmospheres found that roughly one third of 1 percent, or 1 in every 300 lightning strikes, could be classified as a superbolt.

-A superbolt is any flash of lightning that is one hundred times brighter than average.
+A superbolt is any flash of lightning that is 100 times brighter than average.

 Hunting for superbolts

-The study was led by Michael Peterson, a scientist at Los Alamos National Laboratory in Los Alamos, New Mexico.
-His team examined two years’ worth of data from the GOES weather satellites, which peer down on North and South America with ultra high-resolution.
+The study was led by Michael Peterson, a scientist at Los Alamos National Laboratory in Los Alamos, N.M.
+His team examined two years’ worth of data from the GOES weather satellites, which peer down on North and South America with ultrahigh resolution.
 The satellites have a device known as the “Geostationary Lightning Mapper,” which maps lightning from above.

-The apparatus is about the size of a person, and can detect intra-cloud and cloud-to-cloud flashes, many of which are not picked up by most ground-based lightning detection networks.
+The apparatus is about the size of a person and can detect intra-cloud and cloud-to-cloud flashes, many of which are not picked up by most ground-based lightning detection networks.

 “We want to see what the boundaries really are,” Peterson said.
 “It’s about how big and how bright they can get.”

-Size versus brightness: megaflashes and superbolts
+Size vs. brightness: megaflashes and superbolts

 Peterson explained that a bolt’s size and luminosity are two sides of the same coin but present different research challenges.
 The conditions that give rise to expansive “megaflashes” are also conducive to extremely bright and powerful superbolts.